 Step 2 - Clean the Edges

 No matter how well you work the grout saw, you will always be left with grout sticking to the side of bath tiles.
 In order to replace the grout, you will need to remove the excess.
 Slide the wire brush or the grout hand saw between the spaces and begin rubbing along the edges.
 This should effectively remove the grout that is still sticking to the bath tiles.
 Use the vacuum to suck up the dust particles, then inspect the grooves.
 Repeat the process until the sides of the bath tiles are clean.

 Next, clean the bath tiles with a damp sponge.
 Let the tiles dry on their own.
 Removing dust and other particles is important to maintaining a clean grout that bonds correctly.

 Step 4 - Grout the Bath Tiles

 Applying grout is relatively simple.
 Mix the material according to the directions if you are not using ready-made grout.
 Use the grout float to scoop the grout and slap it over the bath tiles.
 Smooth the grout over the tiles.
-Use firm, even pressure to press the grout between the spaces.
+Use firm, even pressure to press the grout inside the spaces between the tiles.
 Use a damp sponge to wipe down the bath tiles.
 Doing so removes the grout haze that may form over the tiles.
-Use as much grout as needed and wait several days for the grout to dry.
+Use as much grout as needed and wait several days for the grout to dry completely.